 To provide strategic leadership, direction, management and control of the Council’s communications service, developing and delivering of the council’s communications strategies both externally and internally.

 To be the principal strategic adviser to the Mayor, Chief Executive and the Council on all aspects of communications.

+To ensure effective management of public affairs, reputation management and positive place branding

 To be responsible for leading a team of communications professionals that will: